mmistakes/minimal-mistakes/_posts/2019-06-15-weave-your-dx-out-of-silk.md

 Your primary goal is to find so called "product market fit" (as originally defined, I believe, by [Marc Andreesen in 2007](https://web.stanford.edu/class/ee204/ProductMarketFit.html)), or in other words find the "stars" in the [growth share matrix](https://en.wikipedia.org/wiki/Growth%E2%80%93share_matrix) (also known as the BCG matrix).

 Engage the relevant stakeholder and do something quick and dirty at first.
 Pull a small data set and test.
-The key here is to focus on doing one thing that will move the metric as defined in Step 1.
-Review and improve on the User Experience and Communication developed in Step 2.
+The key here is to focus on doing one thing that will move the metric as defined in Step 2.
+Also continuously review and improve on the User Experience and Communication developed earlier.
 Don't build a massive data pipeline unless your product has traction with end users.
 Sometimes just a great real-time visual might capture 80% of the value.

 ## 3.1 Agile, Devops, and Products